m4cbeth/warpofolio/notes/copywriting_notepad.md

 const seoSection: ServiceSection = {
     h1: "Holistic <em>Internet</em> Optimization",
     h2: "SEO has always been a buzzword",
-    body: "Optimizing a site for the web—be it AltaVista, AskJeeves, Yahoo!, Google, or ChatGPT—has always been about one thing: content.
-Meaningful, high-quality content that users want to engage with.
-The real 'optimization' is trivial but important, boring work that is simply often neglected.
-But when both engines—quality content and properly structured metadata—are humming along together, you don’t just get a page that ranks.
-You get a website that people actually land on when they’re looking for answers to hard questions.",
-    img: "",
-}

-const seoSection: ServiceSection = {
-    h1: "Holistic <em>Internet</em> Optimization",
-    h2: "SEO has always been a buzzword",
     body: "Search optimization has never been about tricking algorithms—it’s about proving relevance.
 For advisors, that means publishing content investors actually search for, and making sure your site’s structure and metadata don’t get in the way.
 Do both, and you get more than rankings.
 You get discovery.
 You become the answer when clients are asking the hard questions.",
+    img: "",
+}

+const copywritingSection: ServiceSection = {
+    h1: "Convinced Yet?",
+    h2: "The right words turn prospects into clients",
+    body: "Advisors are in the trust business.
+Prospects don’t judge you by your portfolio—they judge you by how clearly you explain it.
+That’s copywriting.
+Most advisor websites read like compliance documents: safe, vague, and instantly forgettable.
+We flip that script.
+By pairing sharp, compliant messaging with design, your site becomes persuasive, not just pretty.
+It’s the difference between someone closing the tab and someone booking a call.",
     img: "",
 }